Data Structures | Macros | Typedefs | Functions

 You can control the number of branches of each node using the TOMMY_TRIE_INPLACE_TREE_MAX define.
 More branches imply more speed, but a bigger memory occupation.

 Compared to tommy_trie you should use a lower number of branches to limit the unused memory occupation of the leaf nodes.
-This imply a lower speed, but without the need of an external allocator.
+This implies a lower speed, but without the need of an external allocator.

 To initialize the trie you have to call tommy_trie_inplace_init().